Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 We believe that test quality should be prioritised over quantity.
 Not every single component will be tested, but rather these will be prioritised:

 - Pure Functions
-- Reusable components (excluding Shadcn UI)
+- Reusable components (excluding the ones which originate from libraries, such as Shadcn UI)
 - Core interactivity elements
 - Business logic